avajs/ava/docs/05-command-line.md

 ## Resetting AVA's cache

-AVA may cache certain files, especially when you use our [`@ava/babel`](https://github.com/avajs/babel) provider.
-If it seems like your latest changes aren't being picked up by AVA you can reset the cache by running:
+AVA itself does not cache files unless used with our [`@ava/babel`](https://github.com/avajs/babel) provider.
+However, if it seems like your latest changes aren't being picked up by AVA you can try resetting the cache by running:

 ```console
 npx ava reset-cache
 ```

-This deletes all files in the `node_modules/.cache/ava` directory.
+This notifies you if cache files within the `node_modules/.cache/ava` directory are deleted or if there are no cache files to be deleted.

 ## Reporters